mui/material-ui/docs/data/base/getting-started/customization/customization.md

 <SwitchUnstyled components={{ Thumb: MyCustomThumb }} data-foo="42" />
 ```

-In this case, `MyCustomThumb` component will receive the `ownerState` object with the following data:
+In this case, `MyCustomThumb` component receives the `ownerState` object with the following data:

 ```ts
 {